David Gentleman: Stamps, coins, and logos

 Between 1962 and 2000, Gentleman designed 103 stamps for the Post Office, making him the most prolific stamp designer in Britain at that time.
 These include sets commemorating Shakespeare, Churchill, Darwin, British Ships, Concorde, the Battle of Britain, the Battle of Hastings, the BBC, Good King Wenceslas, The Twelve Days of Christmas, Social Reformers, Ely Cathedral, Abbotsbury Swannery and the Millennium.

 His stamp designs included an album of experimental designs commissioned by Tony Benn, the then Postmaster General, to show how stamps could dispense with the large photograph of the Queen then mandatory, or alternatively replace it with a smaller profile silhouette derived initially from Mary Gillick's coinage head.
-More than 40 years later, the wider range of subjects, the profile and the simpler designs that it made possible remain a feature of all British special stamps.
+More than 40 years later, the wider range of subjects, the profile and the simpler designs that it made possible remained a feature of all British special stamps.

 He won the Phillips Gold Medal for postage stamp design in both 1969 and 1979.

 In 2022, the Royal Mail issued a set of six stamps commemorating Gentleman's designs.

 The Royal Mint have issued two of Gentleman's coin designs.
 The first (issued jointly with the Monnaie de Paris in 2004) celebrated the centenary of the Entente Cordiale, and the second in 2007 commemorated the bicentenary of the Act for the abolition of the slave trade.
 Other miniature design commissions have included symbols or logos for the Bodleian Library, British Steel and a redesign of the National Trust's familiar symbol of a spray of oak leaves.

 Posters

 Gentleman has designed posters for public institutions including London Transport (Visitors' London and Victorian London), the Imperial War Museum, and the Public Record Office.
 A series in the seventies for the National Trust, used unconventional designs, photographs and photo-montages; some won design awards.
 Later, poster-like designs replaced words in his book A Special Relationship (Faber, 1979) on the US/UK alliance.
 Gentleman regretted that these images were not displayed as actual posters.

 On the eve of the Iraq war in 2003, Gentleman offered the Stop the War Coalition a poster saying simply 'No', which was carried on the protest march.
 Other march placards followed, including 'No more lies' and 'Bliar'.
 His largest design was an installation in 2007 of 100,000 drops of blood, one for each person already killed in that war.
 The bloodstains were printed on 1,000 sheets of card pegged out in a vast square covering the grass in Parliament Square.